 This essay reviews the articles on the invocation of state responsibility, analyzes them in historical context, and notes where they represent progressive development of international law.
 It then surveys a wide range of contemporary situations where individuals, other nonstate entities, and international organizations invoke state responsibility by initiating judicial or other formal complaint proceedings.
 The essay concludes that, in light of this contemporary practice, the articles usefully advance the codification and development of international law but do not deal sufficiently with the right of individuals and nonstate entities to invoke the responsibility of states.

 Scholarly Commons Citation

 Weiss, Edith Brown, "Invoking State Responsibility in the Twenty-First Century" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 335.
+335.